Your data rights

 Does Findata transfer data abroad?

 Findata grants most permits to projects based in Finland.
-However, under the EU General Data Protection Regulation (GDPR), personal data must be able to move freely within the EU.
-This means that the permit holder may also be located in another EU or EEA country.
-Even in such cases, the data must be processed in an audited and secure environment, with access granted only to the individuals specified in the permit.
+However, the permit holder may also be located in another EU or EEA country.
+Even in such cases, the data must be processed in a secure environment and only for the purposes defined in the permit.

 Does Findata sell my data?